Pakistan summons senior Indian diplomat over 'ceasefire violations'

-ISLAMABAD: Pakistan on Wednesday summoned India's Deputy High Commissioner and condemned the alleged "unprovoked ceasefire violations" by Indian troops across the Line of Control which resulted in the death of two Pakistani civilians.
+ISLAMABAD: Pakistan on Monday summoned India's Deputy High Commissioner and condemned the alleged "unprovoked ceasefire violations" by Indian troops across the Line of Control which resulted in the death a woman.

-Director General (South Asia and SAARC) Mohammad Faisal, who is also the foreign ministry spokesman, summoned Gaurav Ahluwalia and "condemned the unprovoked ceasefire violations by the Indian forces along the Line of Control on July 22 and July 23," the Foreign Office (FO) said in a statement.
+Director General (South Asia and SAARC) Mohammad Faisal, who is also the foreign ministry spokesman, summoned Gaurav Ahluwalia and "condemned the unprovoked ceasefire violations by the Indian forces along the Line of Control," the Foreign Office (FO) said in a statement.

-ALSO READ: Pakistan-based terrorists fought in Kashmir, JeM operates in India, admits Imran Khan

-On July 22, the firing in the Bagsar Sector along the LoC resulted in the death of a 12-year-old boy and injured another person, it said.
+On Sunday, firing in the Nezapir Sector, killed the woman in Mandhar village and injured three others.
+On the same day, another civilian was injured due to firing in the Kailer Sector along the LoC, it said.

 Faisal said that the Indian forces along the LoC and the Working boundary are "continuously targeting civilian populated areas with heavy weapons."